13 Greatest Irish Symbols That Will Blow Your Mind

 Leprechaun Irish symbols Happy Irish Wanderers

-Apologies, we don’t have a real photo of these guys!
+Apologies, we don’t have a real photo of leprechauns!

 The more modern interpretation of a leprechaun as a cheerful little soul sitting on a toadstool is not authentic to Irish folktales.

-However, in most stories, the leprechaun manages to keep his pot of gold, while the human is left regretting their own stupidity for being tricked by the clever little creature.
+However, in most stories, the leprechaun manages to keep his pot of gold, while the human is left regretting their own stupidity for being tricked by the small, but clever mythical creature.

 Tree if life Irish symbols Happy Irish Wanderers

 Origin: The Tree of Life symbol is ancient.
-In fact, this iconic symbol is almost as old as humans, and appears in various cultures, including Celtic art.
-In Irish culture, it is prominent in Celtic manuscripts and art from the early medieval period.
+In fact, this iconic Irish symbol is almost as old as humans and appears in various cultures, and not only Celtic art.
+In Irish culture, it is prominent in manuscripts and Celtic art from the early medieval period.

-Meaning: This symbol represents the interconnectedness of all life and the balance between different realms of existence.
+Tree of Life Meaning: This Celtic symbol represents the interconnectedness of all life and the balance between different realms of existence.
 It reflects the idea that all elements of the universe are interconnected and that life is a continuous cycle.

 Celts hold trees in high regard for their spiritual ties to family, and ancestors.
 The Tree of Life symbolizes the afterlife and the connection between earth and heaven.